TobiasPSP/doneland_sources/Components/Light/LED/Programmable/README.md

 ### Data Frequency
 This parameter affects the maximum number of **LED** that can be daisy-chained.
-Since virtually all **LED** *controllers* support the same very high data frequency of *800kHz*, and since this frequency is sufficient to transfer the control data of virtually any number of **LED**, it practically does not play an important role.
+Since virtually all **LED** *controllers* support the same very high data frequency of *800kHz*, and since this frequency is sufficient to transfer the control data of virtually any *practical* number of **LED**, it practically does not play an important role.
 It may still be interesting to know.

 The primary benefit of the **LED** controllers discussed here is their simplicity: they need just one *data wire* to daisy-chain any number of **LED**.